LokimuKH19/DRQI/README.md

 # DRQI-Based Eigenvalue Solver

 This repository provides a fully reproducible implementation of the DRQI-based eigenvalue solver used in our recent submission.
-This method is used to solve the eigenvalue problem in practical engineering with a relatively large learning rate and realize a rapid convergence.
+This method is used to solve eigenvalue problem in practical engineering with a relatively large learning rate and realize a rapid convergence.
+In particular, the algorithm is used to find the non-trivial minimum modulus eigenvalue and its corresponding eigenfunction of the following problem with a relatively large learning rate and reach convergence with a certain stability.

+Problem Setup: Eigenvalue Formulation

+This project focuses on solving a class of eigenvalue problems involving a second-order linear differential operator L, defined over a domain Ω ⊂ ℝᵈ with a Lipschitz boundary ∂Ω.

+The problem is formulated as:

+L u(x) = λ u(x),       for x ∈ Ω
+B u(x) = 0,            for x ∈ ∂Ω

+    u(x) is the eigenfunction.

+    λ ∈ ℝ is the corresponding eigenvalue.

+    B represents the boundary condition (Dirichlet, Neumann, etc.).

+Function Space and Assumptions

+To ensure mathematical correctness, we assume:

+    u(x) belongs to the Sobolev space H²(Ω) and also satisfies the boundary conditions encoded by V.

+    For example:

+        In the case of homogeneous Dirichlet boundaries, we take V = H₀¹(Ω)

+Thus, the operator L acts as:

+L : H²(Ω) ∩ V  →  L²(Ω)

+Error Metric

+All residuals and losses are computed in the standard L² norm unless otherwise stated.

+This norm is defined as:

+‖f‖ₗ₂ = sqrt( ∫_Ω |f(x)|² dx )

+It represents the root mean squared error over the domain and is widely used in PDE solvers and neural approximation methods.

 ## 🔍 Features
 - Deterministic runs via fixed random seeds and recorded training parameters.